 African American Studies

 African American Studies is an interdisciplinary major that examines questions of race, culture, and struggles for equality rooted in the experiences of people of African descent in Black Atlantic societies, including the United States, the Caribbean, Latin America, Europe, and Africa.
-The program offers courses of study that intersect with a broad range of disciplines including history, modern and contemporary literature, historical and contemporary politics, economics, art history, music, theater studies, cultural and political anthropology, African studies, film studies, and modern languages.
+The program offers courses of study that intersect with a broad range of disciplines including history, literature, politics, economics, art history, music, theater studies, anthropology, African studies, film studies, modern languages, and ethnicity, race, and migration.

 African American Studies emphasizes innovative teaching, focused mentorship, and excellent scholarship as it prepares students for brilliant futures.